XachaB/Qumin/README.rst

 Data
 -----

-The package expect full paradigm data in phonemic transcription, as well as a feature key for the transcription.
+The package expects full paradigm data in phonemic transcription, as well as a feature key for the transcription.

 For compatible data, see the `Paralex datasets <http://www.paralex-standard.org>`_.
 The sounds files may sometimes require edition, as Qumin as more constraints on sound definitions.